Why Do I Compare Myself to Others

 When this pattern repeats, it starts to affect more than just your thoughts.

-You may begin to lose confidence in your own path.
+You may begin to lose trust in your own path, even when it is actually working for you.
 Instead of focusing on your direction, your attention shifts toward what others are doing and how you measure up.

 Over time, this can create a constant sense of pressure.